See list of Tremaine artworks and designs below.

 Before PtA, Mrs. Tremaine worked in the publishing field, achieving national level media attention.
 (Above, see cropped photo of a sample press clipping, to the left of Warhol’s A boy for Meg).
 However, it was only after meeting and marrying Burton Tremaine that her interest and exhibition of artworks took off.
 It is their conversations that developed the Tremaine Collection and the power of their selections can be seen in the exhibitions of the works through today.

 Also contributing to the discussion are Louise Lawler’s Tremaine Pictures— photoworks and new, related editions, over 200 so far— showing the Tremaine-owned artworks in their New York and Connecticut interiors, on view at the 1984 Tremaine Collection exhibition entitled The spirit of Modernism, and selected Tremaine-owned works in the well-known 1988 Christie’s auction after Mrs. Tremaine’s death.
-Further, criticism by the Guerrilla Girls for the male-only artist selection of works that ended up at auction (while numerous works by female artists collected by the Tremaines over the years were left out) also continue the discussion with continued exhibition of their critical poster.
-Lastly, exhibitions partly enabled by the Emily Hall Tremaine Exhibition Award since 1998 continue the legacy.
+Further, criticism by the Guerrilla Girls for the male-only artist selection of works that ended up at auction (while numerous works by female artists collected by the Tremaines over the years were left out; second the auction was at Christie’s, not Sotheby’s) also continue the discussion with continued exhibition of their critical poster.

 Click to see: